-Growth in length and mass of juveniles.
-Only juvenile (i.e. fast growing) seals (1-5 years) were selected for this analysis.
-Furthermore, to remove the variability due to seasonal fluctuations in L and $M_t$ (see above), only seals sampled in April were selected.
-The study was divided into 4 periods of about 5 years.
-For each sex, an analysis of covariance was performed on L and another on $M_t$ , with period as the factor and age as the covariate.
-The relationship between L or $M_t$ and age was made linear by taking the square root of age, expressed in days (Trites and Bigg, 1992).
+Growth in length and mass of juveniles

+Only juvenile (i.e. fast growing) seals (1-5 y) were selected for this analysis.
+Furthermore, to remove the variability due to seasonal fluctuations in L and M_t (see above), only seals sampled in April were selected.
+The study period was divided into 4 periods of about 5 y.
+For each sex, an analysis of covariance was performed on L and another on M_t , with period as the factor and age as the covariate.
+The relationship between L or M_t and age was made linear by taking the square root of age, expressed in days (Trites and Bigg 1992).